ynput/ayon-documentation/website/docs/dev_addon_workflow_events.md

 ## Introducing Event-triggered workflows

-Event-triggered workflows are workflows that are registered on the server.
-The workflow addon's event processor service listens for AYON events and runs the relevant workflows when those events occur.
+Event-triggered workflows are registered on the server.
+They allow to chain workflow execution from events, manual action from the AYON server or recurrently from scheduled trigger.
+The workflow addon's event processor listens for relevant event and executes registered workflows accordingly.
 This is useful for incorporating workflow graphs into your automations.

 Example use cases:
 - Running a workflow when a new product version is created
-- Reacting to an action triggered from a folder or a version on the AYON server
+- Reacting to an action menu triggered from selected folder(s) or version(s) on the AYON server
 - Running a daily workflow to create a playlist

 :::caution
 Ensure you have the workflow processor service running.
 :::

-### Supported ways to run workflows
+### Supported ways to trigger workflows automatically

-There are several ways to run workflows:
+There are several ways to trigger workflows:

 1. Run workflows from folder and version actions.
 2. Run workflows when certain events are triggered on the server.